AngryMaciek/SC4DA/README.md

 ## About

-* The following repositNo
-ory might be utilized to build a *conda* virtual environment asas a *docker* container
+* The following repository might be utilized to build a *conda* virtual environment asas a *docker* container

 * It may serve for both exploratory data analysis, tool/package/workflow development as well as a container to execute the software in.